25 Weeds With Purple Flowers (Identification Guide)

 7. Spear Thistle (Cirsium vulgare)

-Much like its relative, the Spear Thistle is a big winner with UK native birds.
+Much like its relative, the Spear Thistle is a big winner with native birds.
 Goldfinches are its most frequent visitors, but butterflies like the small copper also appreciate the Spear Thistle for its abundance of nectar.

 Spear Thistle (Cirsium vulgare)